lucashicks1/lambda-deco3801/README.md

 nvm install latest
 nvm use latest
 ```
+> [!NOTE]

-If you don't wish to use NVM then use your chosen package manager to install [Node Latest](https://nodejs.org/en/download).
+> If you don't wish to use NVM then use your chosen package manager to install [Node Latest](https://nodejs.org/en/download).

 Then we can install the required node packages with: